 Who The Heck is Debbie Galante Block

+If this is the first time you are discovering me, let me introduce myself.
 Remember when the teacher asked you to write an essay and every one groaned?
 I didn’t!
 I officially said that I wanted to be a writer in 4th grade.
-I didn’t realize what that meant until I went to college and realized journalism was my passion.
-Specifically, music journalism.
-It took some years and some writing for technical publications until I met Randy Savicky, then editor of Pro Sound News!
-Working fulltime during the day writing about chemicals and recycling, I was also writing articles at night for Pro Sound.
+I didn’t know what that meant until I went to college and realized journalism was my passion.
+Barbara Walters is my hero although music journalism is my specific passion, It took some years and some writing for technical publications until I met Randy Savicky, then editor of Pro Sound News!
+Working fulltime during the day writing about chemicals and recycling, I was also writing articles about music at night for Pro Sound News.

 That is how I found my way into music journalism; writing about pro audio equipment.
 Pro Sound News led me to Billboard where I became “quote queen.”
 I worked on many special issues for producers and artists interviewing everyone from Lionel Ritchie to Steven Tyler to Celine Dion…still my top favorites.
 I spoke with many producers.
 The first was Phil Ramone.
 How lucky was that?
 He worked with everyone from Billy Joel to Paul Simon to Barbra Streisand and Frank Sinatra.

 After Phil, I met Frank Filipetti (Foreigner) Elliot Scheiner (Steely Dan), Al Schmitt (Paul McCartney) and Nile Rodgers (Chic, Daft Punk) to name a few.
 I was very fortunate.
 Many of these fabulous producers are working on Broadway projects.
 My worlds are colliding!